asalber/asalber.github.io/statistics/manual/introduction.md

 **Deduction properties**: If the premises are true, it guarantees the certainty of the conclusions (that is, if something is true in the population, it is also true in the sample).
 However,

-**Induction properties**: It doesn't guarantee the certainty of the conclusions (if something is true in the sample, it may not be true in the population, so be careful with the extrapolations!).
-But, _it's the only way to generate new knowledge!_
+**Induction properties**: It does not guarantee the certainty of the conclusions (if something is true in the sample, it may not be true in the population, so be careful with the extrapolations!).
+But, _it is the only way to generate new knowledge!_

 Statistics is fundamentally based on inductive reasoning, because it uses the information obtained from samples to draw conclusions about populations.